rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	// with that class

-Once we have an instance to a specific printer we now must make a connection, using the [connect method](../api/printingzebra#mconnect), before executing any additional commands:
+Once you've instantiated a specific printer, your app can connect to it using the [connect](../api/printingzebra#mconnect) method as below.

+Sample JavaScript code:
 	:::javascript
 	myPrinter.connect(function (cb){